jupl/btc-angular/README.md

 Assemble the application and continue to watch for changes.
 Rebuild every time a change is detected.

 #### `server:[mode]`
 Assemble the application and continue to watch for changes.
 Rebuild every time a change is detected.
 Also, the application is served locally to open with a browser.
-[Prerender](https://prerender.io/) server and middleware is set up if enabled.
+[Prerender](https://prerender.io/) server and middleware is set up if available.
 This build uses the `web` environment.

 ## Libraries